sharkbird/frankinesis/readme.md

 QMK map for Kinesis Essential modded to use Raspberry Pi Pico.
 The thumb pad traces are cut and rewired in order to have a simple 12x6 grid.
 I am currently not using the membrane function keys as I have a layer that I am more comfortable using.

-There two additional rows for adding additional keys eventually.
+There are two additional rows for adding additional keys eventually.

 Most of the configuration is in the info.json at the root level.